Connect with others who understand.

 • Blurred vision

-Treating brain metastases in TNBC can be challenging, and they can significantly reduce a person’s chance of survival.
-In the Taiwanese study, researchers found that when TNBC spread to the brain first, the median survival was 4.3 months (ranging from 0.6 to 8 months).
-This was the lowest overall survival rate among all locations of metastasis.
+It can be challenging to treat brain metastases in TNBC, and they can significantly reduce a person’s chance of survival.
+In the Taiwanese study, people whose cancer first spread to the brain had a median survival of 4.3 months (ranging from 0.6 to eight months) — the lowest among all the metastatic sites studied.

 Treatment Options for Metastatic TNBC

-If you find out your TNBC has spread, your oncologist can help you better understand your treatment options.
-Their recommendations may differ depending on factors such as your medical history and the genetic mutations in your cancer cells.
+If you find out your TNBC has spread, your oncologist can help you understand your treatment options.
+Their recommended approach may depend on factors such as your medical history and whether your cancer has genetic mutations (changes).

-If you’re just starting your initial cancer treatment, your health care provider may recommend chemotherapy as a first step.
-Although breast cancer cells can be killed by chemotherapy, TNBC doesn’t always respond to treatment, or it can grow back.
+If you’re just starting cancer treatment, your healthcare provider may recommend chemotherapy as a first step.
+Although chemotherapy can destroy breast cancer cells, TNBC doesn’t always respond well — and even when it does, the cancer can sometimes return.

-Additionally, if you test positive for mutations in the BRCA1 or BRCA2 genes, a class of drugs called PARP inhibitors may be an effective cancer treatment.
-PARP inhibitors — which include drugs like olaparib (Lynparza) — can keep cancer cells from repairing themselves after being damaged by chemotherapy.
+For cancers with mutations in the BRCA1 or BRCA2 genes, a class of drugs called poly (ADP-ribose) polymerase (PARP) inhibitors may be effective.
+PARP inhibitors, such as olaparib (Lynparza) and talazoparib (Talzenna), can keep cancer cells from repairing themselves after being damaged by chemotherapy.

-Even with available therapies, TNBC is still hard to treat.
-Breast cancer research is ongoing, and clinical trials will continue to find better ways to improve survival.
+Even with available therapies, TNBC can be hard to treat.
+Breast cancer research and clinical trials continue to explore new therapies to improve survival and quality of life.

-While you’re living with metastatic TNBC, it’s important to keep in touch with your cancer care team and let them know about any symptoms or side effects you’re experiencing.
-There are ways to manage these and feel better.
-Your quality of life is important.
+When you’re living with metastatic TNBC, it’s important to keep in touch with your cancer care team and let them know about any symptoms or side effects you’re experiencing.
+There are ways to manage these issues and feel better.
+Your comfort and well-being matter.

 References